 About the Lynch’s Woods Passage

 Take I-26 to Exit 76 (SR 219) toward Newberry.
 Turn left onto US Hwy 76.
 Go approximately 1 mile and turn left at Lynch’s Woods sign next to Ford dealership.
 Follow the road into the park and follow traffic signs.
-The Palmetto Trail kiosk is by the restrooms and picnic shelter.
+The Palmetto Trail kiosks are located at the first lot, as well as, one by the restroom and picnic shelter.

 Lynch’s Woods Passage Share Owners

 B. Geoffrey Jones

 Anthony Dale Rauch